 inward shift (and thus shringking) caused by wall thickening as

 shown below, and the gradient from midwall to endocardium is also

 explained by geometry.

-Relations between circumferential shortening, wall
+Relations between longitudinal shortening (grey), wall

 Strain area.
 The Thingvellir Rift Valley in Iceland is

 the rift between the North American and the Eurasian